19 Aarhus Tips That'll Save You Money, Time, and Confusion

 5. Leave Your Cash at the Hotel

-Denmark is basically cashless.
-I watched someone pay for a single banana with their Apple Watch.
-Cards, contactless, and MobilePay work everywhere — even the guy selling strawberries at the farmers market.
-Some places have a minimum card payment of 50 DKK, but it's rare.
+Denmark is effectively cashless.
+You'll see people buy a single banana with an Apple Watch and not blink.
+Cards, contactless, and MobilePay work everywhere — even for the vendor selling strawberries at the farmers market.
+Some spots set a 50 DKK minimum for card payment, but that's rare.

 6. Buy the Aarhus Card Immediately

-The 48-hour Aarhus Card costs 449 DKK and includes free entry to ARoS (160 DKK), Den Gamle By (175 DKK), MOMU (170 DKK), plus unlimited public transport.
-That's 505 DKK in savings if you hit all three museums in two days.
-It pays for itself before lunch on day one.
+The 48-hour Aarhus Card costs 449 DKK and covers free entry to ARoS (160 DKK), Den Gamle By (175 DKK), MOMU (170 DKK), plus unlimited public transport.
+Hit all three museums in two days and that's 505 DKK in savings — the card pays for itself before lunch on day one.

 7. Supermarket Lunch Is Not Sad — It's Smart

-Netto and Rema 1000 are everywhere.
-A classic Danish lunch: rugbrød (rye bread), leverpostej (liver pate), pickled herring, and a Tuborg.
-Total cost: about 50 DKK.
+Netto and Rema 1000 are on every corner.
+Build the classic Danish lunch: rugbrød (rye bread), leverpostej (liver pate), pickled herring, and a Tuborg — total cost around 50 DKK.
 Eat it on a bench by the harbor.
-That's not budget travel — that's literally what Danes do.
+That's not budget travel; that's exactly what Danes do.

 8. Denmark Is Expensive — Accept It